simoninireland/simplicial/doc/glossary.rst

       (a 1-simplex) is a one-dimensional structure (an edge); a simplex of order 2 is a two-dimensional structure (a triangle);
       and so on.

+   p-chain
+      In homology, a set of *p*-simplices.
+The :term:`boundary operator` is defined on p-chains.

    simplex
       A component of a :term:`complex`.
 A simplex has an :term:`order` that defines the number of 0-simplices in its